Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Results

 \section{Results}

 In this section, we present the results of our perturbative calculations for the interaction parameters of the alkaline-earth(-like) Rydberg atoms in the absence and presence of a magnetic field in Secs.~\ref{subsec:absence_of_magnetic_field} and \ref{subsec:presence_of_magnetic_field}, respectively.
+In Sec.~\ref{subsec:physical_origin}, we discuss the physical origin of the large anisotropy parameter in ${}^{174}$Yb at zero magnetic field.
 In Secs.~\ref{subsec:application_to_one-dimensional} and \ref{subsec:application_to_two-dimensional_square_lattice}, we discuss applications of these results to many-body problems.
 Hereafter, we assume that the two Rydberg atoms lie in the $xy$ plane, i.e., $\theta=\pi/2$.